 Our articles of incorporation provide for a board of directors consisting of seven to fifteen members.
 Pursuant to the R.O.C.
 Securities and Exchange Act, as amended in January 2006, the R.O.C.
 Financial Supervisory Commission on May 28, 2006 published a rule requiring listed non-financial-institution companies with paid-in capital exceeding NT\$50 billion to appoint independent directors to serve on their board of directors in accordance with the Act.
 The term "independent director" may have a different meaning when used in Taiwan than in other jurisdictions.
 The number of independent directors shall be not less than one-fifth of the total number of directors and not less than two in number.
 Pursuant to both the R.O.C.
 Company Act and the R.O.C.
-Securities and Exchange Act, Article 12 Clause 1 of our article of incorporation provides for the election of, starting from the fifth stockholders' meeting, at least three independent directors out of the 7-to-15-member board.
-We have used a nominating process, with the stockholders choosing the independent directors from the list of nominees.
+Securities and Exchange Act, Article 12 Clause 1 of our article of incorporation provides for the election of, starting from the fifth stockholders' meeting, at least three independent directors from the list of nominees.
 Accordingly, we have elected three independent directors in the annual general meeting on June 18, 2010.
 With respect to certain material decisions to be made by our company as specified in the R.O.C.
 Securities and Exchange Act, including the adoption or amendment to our internal control system, material loans or guarantees, the issuance of equity-type securities, matters in which directors and supervisors have personal interests, the appointment and discharge of financial, accounting or internal auditing officers and other matters prescribed by the R.O.C.
 Financial Supervisory Commission, the dissenting opinion or qualified opinion of an independent director is required to be noted in the minutes of the board of directors' meeting.